fredmaiaarantes/simpletasks/README.md

 As for our frontend framework, we have chosen React for its productive ecosystem and simplicity.
 Meteor has a package for querying data using hooks, which makes you think only about bringing solutions to life.

-For more information, you can check [react-meteor-data repo](https://github.com/meteor/react-packages/tree/master/packages/react-meteor-data#react-meteor-data) for more details on using the best of them.
+For more information, you can check [react-meteor-data repository](https://github.com/meteor/react-packages/tree/master/packages/react-meteor-data#react-meteor-data) for more details on using the best of them.

 #### Forms

 As one of the key parts of the front end, we have chosen a library to help us deal with this piece.
 React Hook Form is a performant, flexible, and extensible library with easy-to-use validation.
-A good template for creating this kind of form is located in `ui/tasks/TaskForm.jsx`.
+A good template for creating this kind of form is located in `ui/pages/tasks/components/task-form.jsx`.
 It is also integrated with Zod and Meteor by its call method.

-Want to know more about how to create forms with React Hook Form? [their documentation](https://www.react-hook-form.com).
+Want to know more about how to create forms with React Hook Form?
+Check [their documentation](https://www.react-hook-form.com).

 #### The productivity core: Chakra-UI